alaincaltieri/financialfallacies/_posts/2023-10-14-i_ll_save_when_i_m_older_and_have_fewer_expenses.markdown

 It's easy to fall into this line of thinking because it relieves the pressure of saving now and also aligns with our natural tendency to focus on the short term.
 Immediate needs and wants often take precedence over the abstract, future concept of retirement.
 Furthermore, the assumption that you'll have more disposable income in the future can be a comforting thought.

-Correct financial behaviour involves prioritizing savings and investments from an early age or as soon as you start earning.
+A recommended approach involves prioritizing savings and investments from an early age or as soon as you start earning.
 Even small amounts, when invested wisely, can grow significantly over time due to compound interest.
-Budgeting, responsible spending, and embracing a lifestyle within one's means is also part of correct financial behaviour.
+Budgeting, responsible spending, and embracing a lifestyle within one's means is also part of a more sound financial strategy.
 Regularly reassessing your personal finance strategy to ensure alignment with your financial goals should also be emphasized.

 Further readings on this fallacy: